api3dao/airnode-protocol-v1/README.md

     /// @notice Airnode operators need to opt in to using each Allocator by
     /// configuring their Airnode to do so

+    /// In all contracts, we use the "set" verb to refer to setting a value
+    /// without considering its previous value, and emitting an event whether
+    /// a state change has occurred or not.

+    TODO: Move the protocol descriptions from the contracts to the README